jacob-keller/L0G-101086/README.md

 scans them with simpleArcParse, uploads them to gw2raidar, and then uploads them to dps.report

+The script sorts encounters into guilds based on the players active in the encounter.
+You must configure at least one guild in order for the upload to work correctly.

 ##### Finding files

 In order to find files, it assumes that the encounters are stored in the